kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 catching an internally defined exception.
 Code the WHEN..THEN clause, naming the exception that you want to catch.
 When the exception is raised, any statements contained within that particular exception handler will be executed.

-  CHAPTER 9  EXCEPTIONS
-197
-9-4.
-Determining Which Error Occurred Inside the OTHERS Handler **Problem**
+## 9-4.
+Determining Which Error Occurred Inside the OTHERS Handler
+**Problem**
 Your code is continually failing via an exception, and the OTHERS handler is being invoked.
 You need to determine the exact cause of the exception so that it can be repaired.